 Badges and Awards

 This A6-sized book fits into your pocket.
-Aiming at both Cubs and their parents, it lists the requirements for every single badge in the Cubs section, with coloured pictures of each badge.
-It is useful to have all this information available in a book, and at £5.00 it is reasonably priced.
+Aiming at both Cubs and their parents, it lists the requirements for every badge in the Cub section, with coloured pictures for each badge.
+Although this information is freely available on the Cubs pages of the Scout Association website, it is useful to have it all in a book, and at £5.00 it is reasonably priced.
+It has been updated recently to cover the latest badges – old copies have white text on the cover.

 Buy the Badges & Awards book